labjack/I2C-AppNotes/Accelerometer-ADXL345/README.md

   The sensor supports single and multi-byte reads/writes.
 One important thing to keep in mind is what happens when trying to read data.
 Look at the "Single-Byte Read" command.
 Inbetween the write and read commands there is a "Start 1" block indicating that there needs to be either a restart or a stop followed by a start.
 These diagrams indicate that we don't need to enable the I2C settings:
   1. Reset at start
-  2. No top when restarting
+  2. No stop when restarting
   3. Enable clock stretching

 5. We don't need to adjust the I2C clock speed because the sensor supports up to 400kHz data transfer modes.